tensorflow/io/README.md

 `python setup.py --data bazel-bin bdist_wheel`.

-NOTE: While the tfio-dev container gives developers an easy to work with environment, the released whl packages are build differently due to manylinux2010 requirements.
+NOTE: While the tfio-dev container gives developers an easy to work with environment, the released whl packages are built differently due to manylinux2010 requirements.
 Please check [Build Status and CI] section for more details on how the released whl packages are generated.